Cacti/plugin_thold/README.md

 * issue#361: Thresholds are not applying CDEF's correctly

+* issue#368: When using Classic Theme, devices not appearing when try to create a threshold

 * issue#369: When saving a template, notification lists of all templates are updated